 Sara: Let’s assume they are stupid.
 Who do we know who’s an idiot?

-As the Snatch example would suggest, Stupid Crooks are very popular topic among late night talk show hosts, especially Jay Leno.
+Stupid Crooks are a very popular topic among late night talk show hosts, especially Jay Leno.
 Whenever Jay does his "Headlines" segment, you can always expect at least one story about a dumb criminal to crop up.

 The "Non-Illegal Robbery" sketch from Monty Python's Flying Circus is about a group of criminals who aren't even plotting anything that's criminal.